 Due to a multitude of reasons including funding and staffing constraints and highly specific client needs, transportation providers are often unable to meet all of the needs in their communities.
-These unmet needs and their reasonability to meet are defined to meet Transportation Development Act (TDA) standards and guide local transportation commissions in developing or adjusting services.
+These unmet needs and their reasonability to meet are defined to meet the TDA standards and guide local transportation commissions in developing or adjusting services.
 Exact definitions are provided in Section 6.
-Mendocino County has made noticeable progress on the unmet needs identified in previous Coordinated Plans, including needs that were initially classified as unreasonable for the county to meet.
+The Mendocino Council of Governments and service providers have made noticeable progress on the unmet needs identified in previous Coordinated Plans, including needs that were initially classified as unreasonable to meet.